 Director and Curator: Stephen Dupont

-Assistant Director and Assistant Curator: Anna Maria Antoinette D’Addario
+Deputy Director and Curator: Anna Maria Antoinette D’Addario

 Projection Editor: Ed Giles